Contact

 Vorschau-Bild

-Some 450,000 people per year in Germany develop cancer.
+Some 500,000 people per year in Germany develop cancer for the first time.
 In order to advance the battle against cancer, it is important for researchers from diverse sectors, ranging from biology to chemistry and physics all the way to medicine, to cooperate with one another.
-Also relevant: The transfer of findings from basic research into clinical applications and back.
+Also relevant: The fast transfer of findings from basic research into clinical applications and back that is only possible within the frame of new cooperation models with hospitals and comprehensive cancer centers.

 Cancer Research